Then and Now

 Notice how slender everybody is.
 Young, old, it doesn’t matter.
 They are all slender.
 There is one lady on the street who stands out as being heavier, and she wouldn’t stand out in a Walmart today.
 It’s amazing.

-3. Marie Piekarski says:
+2. Marie Piekarski

 I absolutely agree, people were slimmer, probably fitter and sadly today’s consumerism, fast food, mod cons and lifestyle has certainly not enhanced quality of life from a fittness point of view.